leanprover/theorem_proving_in_lean4/inductive_types.md

 # end Hidden
 ```

-This example simultaneously introduces the inductive type, ``prod``,
+This example simultaneously introduces the inductive type, ``Prod``,
 its constructor, ``mk``, the usual eliminators (``rec`` and
 ``recOn``), as well as the projections, ``fst`` and ``snd``, as
 defined above.